 No risks are anticipated.
-You will be given the name and telephone number of a member of the research team whom you can contact at any time should you have any concerns following your participation.
+You and your child will be given the name and telephone number of a member of the research team whom you can contact at any time should you have any concerns following your child's participation.